Exercise and Sport Science

 222 Functional Kinesiology and Sport Conditioning.
 (3) An introduction to the study of the anatomical basis of human movement, with emphasis on bone, muscle, their growth and development, joint structure and movement, and major physiological principles.
 In addition, the application of those scientific underpinnings to sport conditioning will be covered.
 F, S, Su

 330 Injury Management.
-(3) (Prereq: BIOL 232/232L) Modern fundamental principles and practices in the prevention, treatment, and care of fitness and sport-related injuries.
+(3) (Prereq: A grade of ‘C’ or better in EXSS 222) Modern fundamental principles and practices in the prevention, treatment, and care of fitness and sport-related injuries.
 Administrative and legal issues related to injury management also covered.
 Course also provides emergency first aid and adult cardiopulmonary resuscitation certification.

 340 Sport and Exercise Behavior.
-(3) (=PSYC 340) (Prereq: PSYC 101 or SOC 101 or SOC 102) An overview of basic concepts and principles essential to understanding the psychological and behavioral aspects of sport and exercise.
+(3) (Prereq: Sophmore Standing) An overview of basic concepts and principles essential to understanding the psychological and behavioral aspects of sport and exercise.
 Emphasis is given to the conceptual frameworks and the applied aspects of sport performance enhancement and mental skills, exercise behavior and motivation, sociological factors, and health and well-being.
 Applications are made to future practitioners of coaching, teaching, sports medicine, counseling, sport management, and fitness instruction.

 350 Exercise Physiology.
 (3) (Prereq: BIOL 232/232L and BIOL 242/242L) (Coreq: EXSS 350L) This course provides an overview of exercise physiology theory and principles and an examination of the physiological responses to both acute and chronic physical activity.
 The impact of environment, supplements, detraining and overtraining on physiological responses to exercise will also be highlighted.
 Finally, various techniques utilized to assess physiological responses to exercise will also be discussed.